EricFarrell/Cybersecurity-Portfolio/pfSense/README.md

 ## pfSense
 ### Objective
-- Configure the TCP port to 8443.
+- Configure the TCP port to 8443
-- Block access to World of Warcraft.
+- Block access to World of Warcraft
-- Restrict access to the websites Hulu.com and Tiktok.com.
+- Restrict access to the websites Hulu.com and Tiktok.com